Phil Hughes (baseball): 2016

 On June 9, 2016, Hughes was struck in the left knee off a line drive from J. T. Realmuto and left the game.
 The next day, he was placed on the 15-day disabled list due to left knee contusion.
 On June 11, it was revealed that there was a non-displaced fracture of the femur in the left knee.
 He was ruled out for 6–8 weeks.
 On June 12, he was transferred to the 60-day disabled list.
 On June 28, Hughes' season was declared over as he required season-ending surgery for thoracic outlet syndrome.
 He finished the 2016 season with a 1–7 record and a 5.95 ERA.

 2017

 For the 2017 season, Hughes began the season as the Twins fourth starter.
 He went on the disabled list at the end of May due to biceps tendinitis.
 Upon his return from the disabled list, due to not being able to regain his complete stamina, Hughes agreed to head to the bullpen to build up strength.
 On July 18, Hughes was declared out for the season due to recurring symptoms of thoracic syndrome.

 2018

 Hughes was in the rotation at the beginning of the season.
 After two starts, he landed on the disabled list.
 Upon his return, he was sent to the bullpen.
 Hughes was designated for assignment by the Twins on May 22, 2018.
-Hughes ended his five-year with the Twins with a 32–29 record and a 4.43 ERA.
+Hughes ended his five-year stint with the Twins with a 32–29 record and a 4.43 ERA.